The official blog of the Lung Institute.

 - Feeling of tightness in the chest

-If you’re living with emphysema, the stem cell treatment procedures offered at the Lung Institute may be able to improve your quality of life.
+If you’re living with emphysema, the cellular therapy procedures offered at the Lung Institute may be able to improve your quality of life.
 Traditional emphysema treatment methods (including bronchodilators, inhaled corticosteroids and supplemental oxygen therapy) only address the symptoms of the disease, but not the disease itself.
-Stem cell therapy is different, however, as it may slow the progression of emphysema.
-Treatment can be completed on an outpatient basis over the course of two days, during which time we take a small sample of the patient’s own blood or bone marrow, separate the stem cells from the remaining cells in the sample and then intravenously return the concentrated stem cells to the patient’s bloodstream.
-The stem cells can be used for the treatment of emphysema because they have the unique ability to regenerate as other forms of bodily tissue, allowing them to help with healing.
+Cellular therapy is different, however, as it may slow the progression of emphysema.
+Treatment can be completed on an outpatient basis over the course of two days, during which time we take a small sample of the patient’s own blood, separate the cells from the remaining cells in the sample and then intravenously return the concentrated cells to the patient’s bloodstream.
+The cells can be used for the treatment of emphysema because they have the unique ability to regenerate as other forms of bodily tissue, allowing them to help with healing.
 Because our procedures use autologous cells (ones derived from the patient’s own body), they are considered to be a safe method of emphysema treatment.

-If you would like more information on how stem cell therapy can help with emphysema treatment, please contact the Lung Institute at (800) 729-3065.
+If you would like more information on how cellular therapy can help with emphysema treatment, please contact the Lung Institute at (800) 729-3065.